Highlights from the Ratings and Financial Report for Catabasis Pharmaceuticals Inc. (CATB)

 CATB’s Market Performance

-CATB stocks went up by 20.56% for the week, with a monthly drop of -2.26% and a quarterly performance of 77.44%, while its annual performance rate touched -22.07%.
-The volatility ratio for the week stands at 9.68% while the volatility levels for the past 30 days are set at 9.43% for Catabasis Pharmaceuticals Inc..
-The simple moving average for the period of the last 20 days is 10.54% for CATB stocks with a simple moving average of -25.01% for the last 200 days.
+CATB stocks went up by 21.92% for the week, with a monthly jump of 1.14% and a quarterly performance of 61.09%, while its annual performance rate touched 9.20%.
+The volatility ratio for the week stands at 9.06% while the volatility levels for the past 30 days are set at 9.12% for Catabasis Pharmaceuticals Inc..
+The simple moving average for the period of the last 20 days is 14.23% for CATB stocks with a simple moving average of -22.14% for the last 200 days.

 Analysts’ Opinion of CATB